ZylanS26/athletics-as-tuition-scapegoat/README.md

-#“Prepared by Zhenlin Shou, Econ 224w,
+# Prepared by Zhenlin Shou, Econ 224w,
-Spring 2026, University of Rochester.”
+Spring 2026, University of Rochester.

 # Are College Sports Driving Tuition?